jameslnewell/sinopia-windows-service/README.md

 Run sinopia as a windows service with `node service_factory.js`.

-Will run with the config.yaml (extended with port number that the web service will run under)
+Will run with the provided config.yaml, edit it to change configuration.
+The config.yaml has been extended with port number that the web service will run under.